MSc Dental ImplantologyFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-This programme is aimed at experienced dental practitioners who wish to develop their skills in providing dental implants for their patients in practice.
+This programme is aimed at experienced dental practitioners who would like to develop their skills in providing dental implants for their patients in practice.

-31 August 2019.
-Early application is advised; places may fill before the deadline.
+1 September 2020.
+Early application recommended; places may fill before the deadline.

 REF 2014 results